lit/lit/packages/localize/README.md

    ```

    Note that the localized template has been substituted into your code, the
-   `msg` call has been removed, the lit template has been reduced to its
+   `msg` call has been removed, the Lit template has been reduced to its
    simplest form, and the `lit-localize` module is no longer imported.

 ## API